baskotaaashu/ELK-Stack-Project1/README.md

   - _Add ip address of three vulnerable webservers under [webservers] hosts in hosts file._

   ![webserver hosts](Diagrams/hosts_webservers.png)
-- _Run the playbook, and navigate to http://20.92.113.141:5601/app/kibana to check that the installation worked as expected as shown in the image below.
+- _Run the playbook, and navigate to http://13.70.142.168/setup.php to check that the installation worked as expected as shown in the image below.
-  (where 20.92.113.141 is the public facing ip of ElkStackVM1 and 5601 is the port over which Kibana, frontend portal of ELK stack is accessible)._
+  (where 13.70.142.168 is frontend ip of load balancer which has Web-1,Web-2,Web-3 vulnerable webservers in its backend pool.)_

   ![Successful_DVWA_Setup](Diagrams/Successful_DVWA_Setup.png)

 #### Playbook to configure Elk Stack

 - _Copy the install-elk.yml file to /etc/ansible/._
 - _Update the /etc/ansible/hosts file to include the ip address of elk stack VM (ElkStackVM1)_
-  - _Add ip address of ElkStackVM1 under [elk] hosts in hosts file (we added the ip address of all three vulnerable web servers under [webserver] hosts._
+  - _Add ip address of ElkStackVM1 under [elk] hosts in hosts file (we added the ip address of all three vulnerable web servers under [webserver] hosts)._

   ![elk hosts](Diagrams/hosts_elk.png)
 - _Run the playbook, and navigate to http://20.92.113.141:5601/app/kibana to check that the installation worked as expected as shown in the image below.
   (where 20.92.113.141 is the public facing ip of ElkStackVM1 and 5601 is the port over which Kibana, frontend portal of ELK stack is accessible)._

   ![Successful_ELK_Setup](Diagrams/Successful_ELK_Setup.png)

 #### Playbook to steup filebeat on vulnerable webservers